gestom/whycon-orig/README.md

 #### Quick setup for initial testing

-0. Have Your ROS Kinetic and appropriate camera driver installed.
-Also You need to have <a href="http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration">calibrated camera</a> with distortion model "plumb bob".
+0. Have ROS Kinetic and appropriate camera driver installed.
+Also have a <a href="http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration">calibrated camera</a> with distortion model "plumb bob".
 1. Install the required <a href="#dependencies">libraries</a>
 ```
 sudo apt-get install libsdl1.2-dev libsdl-ttf2.0-dev libncurses5-dev